+ REMEMBRANCE +

 Ward Dengler, older red-headed friend from LHS

-George C. Denney, Alice's quiet, wise, supportive State Dept lawyer husband
+Alice and George C. Denney, Art Gallery owner and genial, supportive State Dept lawyer

 Phillipe DeRosier, Scene Designer and my mentor at KC Starlight Theatre